 Data science helps companies use advanced tools and technologies to automate the complex business processes involved in extracting, analyzing, and delivering raw data.
 When technology is advancing rapidly, and data is generated at an incredible speed, it is essential to stay in touch with reality in order to best anticipate future trends.

-Artificial intelligence (AI) and machine learning (ML) are experiencing explosive growth as companies actively look for fast, cost-effective, and innovative ways to use big data.
+Artificial intelligence (AI) and machine learning (ML) are experiencing explosive growth as companies actively look for fast, cost-effective, and innovative ways to use big data in businesses.
 But to deploy these technologies effectively, teams need to stay up to date with the latest trends in data science.
 This covers AI, ML, the Internet of Things, deep learning, and other disciplines.
 It is a combination of data-driven inferences, algorithmic computations, various analyses, and technology that help solve complex business problems.

 With an understanding of data science, an enterprise can deploy advanced tools and technologies to automate the complex business processes associated with extracting, analyzing, and presenting raw data.
 Technology is constantly advancing, and the amount of data is growing at an unprecedented rate.
 That’s why it is essential to be aware of the current situation and be able to anticipate trends that will occur in the future.